 Jennifer Wills is a literary agent with They Seymour Agency.
 Jennifer is particularly interested in a wide range of picture books and cookbooks, with a soft spot for author/illustrators of sweet and wacky picture books, and cookbooks with mouth-watering recipes of the health conscious, budget friendly or celebrity chef variety.
 For fiction, she’s also interested in middle grade and young adult with a sci fi/fantasy, horror/suspense, or contemporary bent, and upmarket women’s fiction with a sense of humor.
 On the nonfiction side, narrative nonfiction and memoir are also welcome.
 If your manuscript has a great hook, a distinct voice, and can make her laugh out loud or ugly cry (or, even better, both), she’d love to see it.
 Learn more about Jennifer here.

-Jacqueline Lipton is a literary agent with Storm Literary.
-She is seeking most kinds of middle grade and young adult fiction — specifically contemporary, romance, science-fiction, mystery, and/or anything with engaging characters and plot!
+Jacqueline Lipton is the founder of Raven Quill Literary Agency and the author of Law & Authors: A Legal Handbook for Writers.
+She is seeking most kinds of middle grade and young adult fiction — especially contemporary, romance, science-fiction, mystery, and/or anything with engaging characters and plot!
 She also seeks MG and YA nonfiction.
 Learn more about Jacqueline here.

 Lindsey Smith is a literary agent with Speilburg Literary.
 Lindsey is interested in cookbooks, lifestyle, health, pop culture, gender issues, self-help, true crime, and current events.
 She is especially interested in podcast-to-book ideas, journalists who specialize in specific research, and cookbooks that have a niche and/or narrative voice.
 Please do not pitch diet books.
 Lindsey is excited to work with first-time authors as well as those who are established.
 She is seeking nonfiction only, specifically prescriptive nonfiction that is compelling, and voice-driven, with the ability to shed light on a topic that might be unknown.
 She especially loves projects and people that bring humor to serious situations.
 Learn more about Lindsey here.